-Moving Your Pet to Bahrain
+Moving to Bahrain with Pets

 Bringing pets to Bahrain is a complex (but not impossible) process, and pet owners should be prepared to spend several weeks planning all necessary vet visits, vaccines and paperwork.

 A few things to note: all pets arriving into Bahrain must do so via manifest cargo, and import requirements vary depending on your country of departure.
 In general, pet transport to Bahrain requires an up to date rabies vaccine and other basic vaccines, including Distemper for dogs and Feline Rhinotracheitis for cats.

 For all pets traveling to all destinations, crate training is extremely important.
 The more comfortable your pet feels in the travel crate, the easier their trip will be.

 The requirements below are geared towards pets arriving from the United States.
 If you’re traveling from another country, contact a PetRelocation Specialist to learn more about your particular requirements for pet transport to Bahrain.

 Do you need help planning your pet's move?